Bryce-Davidson/Data-Structures/README.md

 ## Big-O Notation

-For each data structure, I will provide a description for both the [time complexity][7] and the [space complexity][8] on each operation acting on the data structure within the documentation string of the operation.
+For each data structure, I will provide a description for both the [time complexity][7] and the [space complexity][8] on each operation acting on the data structure within the documentation string for the operation.

 ### Resources on Big-O Notation